Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Kaplan interface in the context of a typical drill

-If I had one complaint though, it is that every video lesson and quiz pops up in a separate browser tab.
+If I had one complaint though, it is that in every video lesson a quiz pops up in a separate browser tab.
 While not a huge deal, it does get annoying when you spend a full day studying.
-By the end of the day you have several tabs open and need to jump back and forth across them, sometimes losing track.
-Again, a minor gripe, but worth noting.

-The lessons moved quickly, but still felt deep and offered a comprehensive review.
-And our instructors were really, really good.
+The sessions moved quickly, but still felt deep and offered a comprehensive review.
+And I thought the instructors were really good.
 We had a few different instructors rotate in and out based on the topics, but all were extremely knowledgeable and approachable.

 I actually found I was better off looking through their massive library of previously answered questions.
 Oftentimes that catalog already had the same question asked and answered, and I didn’t even have to bother sending in a message.